 And so they fought, again for three days and three nights.
 Myrddin struck it down endlessly, carving off its wings, peeling off its skin, pulling its teeth, and chopping off its limbs.
 It grew smaller and weaker with each defeat, and when it again fit within the palm of his hand, he returned it to the well in the Forest of Nod, leaving it sealed once more, but not without giving it one last gift.

 He dropped seven tears into the well, so that the creature could drink them and know sorrow.

 The myth ended there, leaving Sebastien somewhat bemused about the connection between it and Myrddin’s creation of Carnagore.
 Both were mounts with expanding abilities, and both were said to have developed some greater intelligence over time.
-Both of them would have used the power of powerful defeated beasts for sustenance.
-Rather than the blood and fur and bone, that sustenance probably came from the beast cores of slain magical beasts, and it made sense that such a powerful artifact as Carnagore would have needed powerful beast cores as well.
+Technically, both would also have used the power of defeated beasts for sustenance.
+Rather than blood and fur and bone, that sustenance probably came from the beast cores of slain magical beasts, and it made sense that such a powerful artifact as Carnagore would have needed powerful beast cores as well.
 ‘Hells, the cost of running Carnagore might have been what spurred Myrddin to slay all those magical beasts,’ Sebastien mused, snorting to herself.